yuxuan-huang97/Particle-Systems/README.md

 # Particle-Systems
-A series of particle systems implemented with Processing in Java
+A series of particle systems implemented by Yuxuan Huang in Processing.

+More information can be found at https://yxhuang97.wordpress.com/physical-simulations/

 External Resources